Highway museum complex, Kiribathkumbura

-Highway museum complex is the Sri Lanka's first highway museum and is located in Kiribathkumbura, Kandy.
-The museum is maintained by the Road Development Authority.
+Highway museum complex is Sri Lanka's first highway museum.
+Located in Kiribathkumbura, Kandy, it is maintained by the Road Development Authority.

 The museum has a collection of former construction equipment such as stone road rollers, steam road rollers, oil road rollers, tar boilers, coal scales, road signs and a model of the Bogoda Wooden Bridge.
-It is reported that some of the equipment on display is over 175 years old.
+Some of the equipment on display is reportedly over 175 years old.

 Opening hours

-There are no entrance fees to visitors and there are no time limits since it is situated in an open space area alongside the A1 highway.
+There are no entrance fees for visitors and no time limits, since the museum is situated in an open space area alongside the A1 highway.